-You need to supply several kinds of images to be used in the Chrome Web Store and the Google Chrome browser:
+You need to supply several kinds of images to be used in the Chrome Web Store:

-Only the app icon, a small promotional image, and a screenshot are mandatory.
-However, providing attractive versions of both required and optional images increases your app's chances of getting noticed.
-For example, your app can't be featured unless you provide a large or marquee promotional image.
+Only the extension icon, a small promotional image, and a screenshot are mandatory.
+However, providing attractive versions of both required and optional images increases your extension's chances of getting noticed.
+For example, your extension can't be featured in marquee unless you provide a marquee promotional image.

-You must provide a 128x128-pixel app icon image in the ZIP file of your app.
+You must provide a 128x128-pixel extension icon image in the ZIP file of your extension.
 Some requirements for the image:

 - The actual icon size should be 96x96 (for square icons); an additional 16 pixels per side should be transparent padding, adding up to 128x128 total image size.
 For details, see Icon size.

 - The image must be in PNG format.